Site Search:

 1. What is a divorce?

 A divorce is a court judgment ending a marriage.
 The court requires a "legal reason" for the divorce.
 Grounds or reasons for a divorce are discussed starting at question 13.
-In addition to legally ending your marriage, the court looks at other issues which need to be decided before the divorce is finalized.
+In addition to legally ending your marriage, the court looks at other issues which need to be decided before the divorce becomes final.

 2. Is divorce my only option?

-No. Married couples may choose to live apart from each other, but remain married, for religious reasons, financial reasons, or for the sake of the children.
-You may decide to seek a Separate Support Order or a Complaint for Custody.
+No. Married couples may choose to live apart from each other, but remain married, for religious, personal, or financial reasons, or for the sake of the children.
+You may decide to seek a Judgment of Separate Support or a Judgment of Support.
+A Judgment of Separate Support can decide custody.

-3. What is the difference between divorce and separate support or a complaint for custody?
+3. What is the difference between a divorce and separate support?

-The main difference is that a judgment of divorce ends the marriage; a judgment of separate support or custody does not.
+The main difference is that a judgment of divorce ends the marriage; a judgment of separate support does not end the marriage.

-Although there are differences between them, a separate support order or complaint for custody can address the same issues as a divorce, for example, custody, visitation, child support, alimony and division of property.
+Although there are differences between them, a separate support judgment can address some of the same issues as a divorce, such as custody, parenting time, visitation, child support, or support for one of the spouses.

 4. What is legal separation?

-If you complete a "Separation Agreement" (discussed in more detail in question 8) without filing it with the court, it is nothing more than a contract between you and your spouse.
-While it may not be a bad idea to have a contract, it may be difficult to enforce; therefore, you probably will want to file your agreement with the court.
+If you complete a "Separation Agreement" (discussed in more detail in question 8) without filing it with the court, it is a contract between you and your spouse.
+It is not a court order.
+While it may not be a bad idea to have a contract, it may be difficult to enforce; therefore, you probably will want to file your agreement with the court and ask the judge to order you and your spouse to obey it.

-5. What issues are settled in a divorce case or separate support case?
+5. What issues are decided in a divorce case or separate support case?

 Some of the issues that need to be decided in a divorce judgment are: